kirkshoop/async_scope/async-resource.md

 ### The open cpo

+`open` does not perform a task, its completion is a signal that `run` has successfully constructed the resource.

 Existing resources, like `run_loop` and `stop_source` have a method that returns a token.
 This does not provide for any asynchronous operations that are required before a token is valid.

 `open` is an operation that provides the token only after it is valid.

 `open` completes when the token is valid.
-All operations using the token must be nested within the `open` operation.
+All operations using the token must be nested within the `run` operation (yes, it is the run operation that owns the resource, not the open operation).

 The receiver passed to the `open` operation is used to query services as needed (allocator, scheduler, stop-token, etc..)